EarthMC/EarthMC.net/.github/ISSUE_TEMPLATE/rules-suggestion.md

 ---

-**Describe the rule here with example**
+**Exact wording of the rule**
-A clear and concise description of the rule.
-Add examples to make it obvious.
+Exactly how the rule should be written on the rules page.

 **How will this rule affect the community**
 Write your opinion on why this rule will be better for the community.